Lorna’s yoga classes

 A: Yoga on a floating platform, a SUP – stand-up paddleboard.
 This can be done on lakes, rivers, or even the sea on calm days.

-Q: Can I do SUP Yoga if I’ve never paddle boarded?
+Q: Can I do SUP Yoga if I’ve never been on a paddle board?

 A: Yes, absolutely.
 Many people who come to SUP Yoga are new to paddle boarding.